 When the temperature starts feeling more “early winter” than “late summer” you’ll want something that covers not just your upper body, but part of your legs as well.

-Enter the topcoat, one of the most dashingly handsome pieces of men’s outerwear of all time.
+Enter the topcoat, one of the all-time most dashingly handsome pieces of men’s outerwear.

 Even though an overcoat is outerwear, look for one that fits similarly to a blazer in order to maintain a sleeker, more sophisticated silhouette.